johnprovazek/whoisscrape/README.md

 ## Bugs & Improvements
 - Add logic to handle extensions that impose a quota.
 - Use a linter and a style guide.
+- Directory setup for results could be improved.
+Assumes either empty or complete.

 ## Device Tests